worldflora/wfo-docs/docs/manual/deploying.md

 ### Design pattern

-Apart from Apache Airflow (which uses workflows written in Python) and the Rhakhis front end (which is ) the applications run on the LAMP (Linux, Apache, MySQL, PHP) application stack and have the same basic design pattern.
+Apart from Apache Airflow and the Rhakhis UI the applications have the __roughly__ the same design pattern.

 - __WFO HOME__ <- a base directory in which to install the applications.
 This will typically be /var/wfo or similar
   - __application__ <- the application directory.
 This is typically a direct clone of the GitHub repository created with `git clone <url>`.